eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 https://github.com/FRRouting/frr/blob/858cc75b434344ae0b25eccaf6eef03debe4a031/lib/nexthop.h#L99C1-L105C26

-When a routing entry (re) is processed by rib_process(), this function calls nexthop_active_update() to parse and refresh this re.
-The corresponding nexthop for this re is handled by nexthop_set_resolved(), *resolved is set to the nexthop of the route used to resolve this nexthop, *rparent will also be correspondingly set and the flag of this nexthop is set to NEXTHOP_FLAG_RECURSIVE.
-This is the method by which the recursive nexthop is flattened.
+When a routing entry (re) is processed by rib_process(), it calls nexthop_active_update() to parse and refresh the nexthop active state.
+By nexthop_set_resolved(), *resolved is set to the nexthop of the route used to resolve this nexthop, *rparent will also be correspondingly set and the flag of this nexthop is set to NEXTHOP_FLAG_RECURSIVE.

 ### NHT list from route node
 Each route node (struct rib_dest_t ) contains a nht field which lists out all nht prefixes which depend on this route node.